 • Pet food

-But, implementing a color-coding system will prevent you from running out of critical supplies.
+One option is implementing a color-coding system that will prevent you from running out of critical supplies.
 Use a stoplight approach where each color dot signifies the importance of that item.

-• Green - these products are not critical.
-If you run out, you can order them and get them within a few days - approximately 50% of your inventory
+• Green - these products are not critical and represent approximately 50% of your inventory.
+If you run out, you can reorder them and restock within a few days.
+Green items are good candidates to carry online.
+If you do stock them in-house, check inventory levels monthly.

 This approach not only helps you maintain proper inventory levels but demonstrates that unusual activity won’t go unnoticed and serves as a theft deterrent.

-Rotating stock is another inventory cost avoidance opportunity.
-Although everyone knows that older items go in front of new ones, that doesn’t always occur.
+Clearing marking expiration dates is another inventory cost avoidance opportunity.
+Although a common practice is to place older items in front of new ones, that doesn’t always occur.
 So, reinforce the importance of properly managing inventory with your staff and mark it with expiration dates.
 Visible labeling makes use dates more obvious and reduces waste and their associated costs.

-Also, label shelves according to drug category to ensure staff knows where to place each item, thereby reducing the chance that drugs get misplaced and ultimately wasted.
+Also, label shelves with unique drug categories to ensure staff know where to place each item, thereby reducing the chance that drugs get misplaced and ultimately wasted.

 Other Waste Reduction Opportunities